Tap to get financing

 And, while treasury yields are incredibly low, this doesn’t exactly mean that it’s a free-for-all for borrowers.
 Fannie Mae® and Freddie Mac® Multifamily recently increased floors and spreads, while banks and other private lenders may be decreasing leverage allowances due to market volatility.
 For instance, a bank offering a 70% LTV loan just a few weeks ago may now only be comfortable offering 55%.

 We're living through a period of uncertainty, but here are a few things we can rely on.
 Markets are cyclical, and things will get better-- we just don’t know how and when (yet).
-At Janover Ventures our advice is to stay safe, wash your hands, and follow all government health protocols.
+At Janover Tech Inc. our advice is to stay safe, wash your hands, and follow all government health protocols.
 If you’re interested in purchasing or refinancing commercial real estate, read up and stay informed.
 And if you have any questions or concerns, please feel free to email our CEO, Blake Janover, at blake@janover.ventures.

 Related Questions